-New Mexico Asks Tenth Circuit to Keep Wolves Away
+New Mexico Asks 10th Circuit to Keep Wolves Away

-DENVER (CN) — New Mexico on Wednesday asked the 10th Circuit Wednesday to uphold a preliminary injunction banning the U.S. Fish and Wildlife Service from releasing endangered Mexican gray wolves in New Mexico without a state permit.
+DENVER (CN) — New Mexico asked the 10th Circuit on Wednesday to uphold a preliminary injunction banning the U.S. Fish and Wildlife Service from releasing endangered Mexican gray wolves in New Mexico without a state permit.

 The New Mexico Department of Game and Fish was granted a preliminary injunction in June 2016.
 U.S. District Judge William Johnson, in Albuquerque, agreed that Fish and Wildlife violated the Administrative Procedure Act by releasing two wolves in April 2016 without a state permit.
 He ordered Fish and Wildlife to stop releasing Mexican wolves into the state without following New Mexico guidelines.